 Back to family… Allen is kind and gracious.
 I am sarcastic and I like to say, discerning (but others may call me a bit judgmental).
 Allen is a hard-worker, quiet and reserved.
 I am quick-witted and loud.
 He is methodical and analytical.
 (Read more about him here).
 I am passionate and decisive.
 Allen is a supporter and a peacemaker.
 I am a leader and aggressive.
 As you can see, we are a match made in heaven.

-I am a mom to four very unique kids and one new son-in-law and one new precious grandson.
+I am a mom to four very unique kids, one son-in-law and one new precious grandson.